Codename: Project Owl

 June 28, 2017

 The undertaking will involve multiple steps.
-The first is obtaining user feedback; search suggestions and featured snippets will have new feedback forms to make it easier to flag unhelpful or offensive content.
-Another is to assess the authoritative quality of pages—in other words, more “authoritative” or high quality/trusted/current pages will have higher ranking in search results.
+The first is obtaining user feedback—search suggestions and featured snippets will have new feedback forms to make it easier to flag unhelpful or offensive content.
+Another is to assess the authoritative quality of pages.
+In other words, more “authoritative” or quality/trusted/current pages will have higher ranking in search results.
 While these steps alone may not ensure complete accuracy and exclusion of invalid information, Project Owl is meant to help improve the Google algorithms in determining sources that aren’t trustworthy or appropriate.

 - Include various media on your site.

 Project Owl is meant to improve search experience, though it may take years to fully implement.
 If you want to improve or maintain your search engine marketing, KSA&D can provide professional assistance in SEO.
 Contact us to learn more!
 Your site will be better equipped to deal with the changes from Project Owl; not to mention, working with us can be a real hoot!